mendix/hybrid-app-template/README.md

 ### Client behavior (advanced)

 The Mendix hybrid app is primarily a shell, that loads you Mendix hybrid application in a webview.
-The shell itself does not contain a lot of custom code.
+The shell itself does not contain a lot of custom code what does custom code mean in this context?.
 However, there is some code to properly handle several mobile and Mendix specific features, such as the back button behavior on Android, and the preparation of files for running in Offline mode.

 Most of this code is implemented as part of the mendix-hybrid-app-base package, and cannot easily be overridden.